 Winning a Scholarship Quick Reference Guide provides practical advice for students on how to win a scholarship.
 It includes a list of the top twelve tips on winning a scholarship, a list of common scholarship application mistakes, a warning about scholarship scams, and a list of key scholarship resources.

-You may also want to perform a scholarship search using an Internet scholarship search database.
-Competition is often more severe for scholarships identified through the Internet, as many are available on a regional or national level.
+You may also want to perform a scholarship search using an scholarship search database.
+Competition is often more severe for scholarships identified online, as many are available on a national level.
 Free Scholarship Search on the Web (FastWeb) allows you to conduct your own scholarship search.

 Additional free scholarship searches online: